 Cuts to violence prevention

-Communities already know what makes them safer
+Communities know what works

 01